 Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

-I recently read the book The Read Aloud Family by Sarah Mackenzie and loved it so much!
-It was so encouraging to me as a mom to learn how much reading out loud to my kids benefits them and can strengthen our relationships as a family. ⁣
+I read the book The Read Aloud Family by Sarah Mackenzie a few years ago and loved it so much!
+It was so encouraging to me as a mom to learn how much reading out loud to my kids benefits them and can strengthen our relationships. ⁣

 What is a Yoto Player?

 There are two versions of Yoto players, the full size Yoto Player and the Yoto Mini.
 We own both.
-Minis are cheaper and essentially do the exact same thing, so if you’re unsure, I’d go with the Mini.
+Minis are cheaper and essentially do the exact same thing.
+I always recommend the minis.
 See below for a more thorough comparison.

 Why do we love the Yoto Player?

-• We’re very minimal in our home when it comes to toys and I am ruthless with what I let take up our space (because what takes up our space, takes up our time).
+• We’re very minimal in our home when it comes to toys and I am very particular with what I let take up our space (because what takes up our space, takes up our time).
 The Yoto is something I am 100% happy to have in our home.
-I love how minimal it is, how the cards can be stored easily (we use this $10 case from amazon), and how it fosters connection between the kids as they listen to beloved stories together as well as grow their love of books, stories, and imagination.
+I love how minimal it is, how the cards can be stored easily (we use this $10 case from amazon), and how it fosters connection between the kids as they listen to beloved stories together.
+Listening to audiobooks also grows their love of books, stories, and imagination.

 • As a pediatric sleep consultant I love the Yoto Player for older toddlers and preschoolers who have moved from naps to rest time.